-For the SOIC-16 package, W25Q64FW provides a dedicated /RESET pin in addition to the /HOLD (IO3) pin as illustrated in Figure 1b.
+For the SOIC-16 package, W25Q16FW provides a dedicated /RESET pin in addition to the /HOLD (IO3) pin as illustrated in Figure 1b.
 Drive the /RESET pin low for a minimum period of ~1us (tRESET\) will reset the device to its initial power-on state.
 The HOLD/RST bit or QE bit in the Status Register will not affect the function of this dedicated /RESET pin.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
+If the reset function is not needed, this pin can be left floating in the system.